A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Introduction

 \section{Introduction}

-The tremendous success of density functional theory (DFT) has laid a solid foundation for research in quantum chemistry and materials science\cite{hohenberg1964,kohn1965}.
-In recent years, an increasing number of scientists have devoted their efforts to developing electronic structure methods with higher theoretical accuracy, aiming to better describe the correlation effects between electrons \cite{Szabo/Ostlund:1989,Marin/Reining/Ceperley:2016,Friesner:2005,Ghosh/etal:2018}.
-These methods have considerably enriched the toolbox of electronic-structure theory and allow practitioners to choose an approach appropriate to system size and desired accuracy.
-However, most correlated electronic-structure methods suffer from slow convergence with respect to the single-particle basis set.
-In configuration interaction (CI) and coupled-cluster (CC) theories\cite{nesbet1955,cizek1966,bartlett2007}, the N-electron wavefunction is expanded in Slater determinants constructed from single-particle orbitals.
-Ideally, a complete set of such determinants spans the exact many-body space, but in practice the space is truncated by the incompleteness of the single-particle basis, leading to basis-set errors.
-Similarly, the random-phase approximation (RPA) and the GW approximation require evaluation of the density–density response function\cite{hedin1965,bohm1953}, which depends on a complete set of single-particle states; hence, basis-set incompleteness directly affects their accuracy.
-In GW, the non-interaction Green’s function in the Lehmann representation likewise relies on the full single-particle spectrum.
-The same reasoning applies to Møller–Plesset second-order perturbation theory (MP2)\cite{moller1934}, which can be regarded as the non-self-consistent limit of coupled-cluster doubles (CCD)\cite{bartlett2007}.
-Overall, most correlated electronic-structure methods are fundamentally limited by the incompleteness of the single-particle basis.
+The tremendous success of Kohn-Sham (KS) density functional theory (DFT) has laid a solid foundation for computational studies in quantum chemistry and materials science \cite{hohenberg1964,kohn1965}.
+However, DFT with conventional approximations suffers from intrinsic accuracy limitations.
+In recent years, much effort has been devoted to developing electronic structure methods with higher accuracies, aiming to better describe the correlation effects between electrons \cite{Szabo/Ostlund:1989,Marin/Reining/Ceperley:2016,Friesner:2005,Ghosh/etal:2018}.
+These methods have considerably enriched the toolbox of electronic-structure theory and allow practitioners to choose an approach according to the system size under study and the desired accuracy.

+However, most correlated electronic-structure methods exhibit slow convergence with respect to the single-particle basis set.
+In M{\o}ller–Plesset perturbation theory (MP2) \cite{moller1934}, configuration interaction (CI), and coupled-cluster (CC) theories \cite{nesbet1955,cizek1966,bartlett2007}, the $N$-electron wavefunction is expanded in terms of Slater determinants constructed from single-particle orbitals.
+Ideally, a complete set of such determinants is desired to span the exact many-body space, but in practice, the space is always truncated due to the incompleteness of the single-particle basis, leading to basis set errors.
+Similarly, the random-phase approximation (RPA) and the $GW$ approximation require the evaluation of the density response function \cite{hedin1965,bohm1953}, which depends on a complete set of single-particle states \cite{Adler1962,Wiser1963}; hence, the basis-set incompleteness directly affects their accuracy as well.
+In $GW$, the Green’s function in the Lehmann representation likewise relies on the full single-particle spectrum.